 5. Rafael Herrera KO 8 Ruben Olivares – March 19, 1972: A former seminarian and hopeful soccer player, Rafael Herrera wouldn’t be on most people’s list of candidates to dethrone one of the hardest-punching champions of his time.
 But in front of a rowdy crowd at Mexico City’s Toreo de Cuatro Caminos, Herrera not only dethroned Puas: incredibly, he actually put a beating on him.
-Showing no respect for Olivares, who at that point had fought in over 70 professional fights while losing only once, Rafael pounced away from the start, opening a cut over Puas’ right eye in the sixth, and ultimately earning a highlight-reel knockout with a beauty of a right hand in the eighth.
+Showing no respect for Olivares, who at that point had fought in over seventy pro fights while losing only once, Rafael pounced away from the start, opening a cut over Puas’ right eye in the sixth, and earning a highlight-reel knockout with a beauty of a right hand in the eighth.
 While Olivares would afterwards blame the shocking loss on weight struggles, the truth is Herrera’s triumph effectively closed an era in Mexican boxing.
-Olivares–perhaps the greatest Mexican fighter up to that point–would fight on for over 15 years following the loss to Herrera, but there’s little doubt he lost much more than his title that night.
+Olivares–perhaps the greatest Mexican fighter up to that point–would battle on for over fifteen years following the loss to Herrera, but there’s little doubt he lost much more than his title that night.

 2. Jesus Castillo TKO 14 Ruben Olivares – October 16, 1970: The first Olivares vs Castillo confrontation, fought at the legendary L.A.
 Forum, broke Puas’ impressive KO streak, although Olivares still emerged victorious after proving superior to Castillo.
 But that was only the opening salvo of this classic Mexican rivalry, with expectations running high when the rematch was announced.
 The second fight between these bitter foes–held at the same venue as the first in front of a rabid crowd of over 16,000–saw the mighty Olivares suffer a nasty cut over his left eye early on, which made it all that more difficult to deal with his nemesis’ overly inspired fists.
 It was a historical loss for Olivares, since it represented the first blemish on the resume of the fighter then considered the greatest among all Mexican boxers.
-It also represented Chucho’s peak: after failing in two previous attempts to capture bantamweight gold, he finally earned the title by stopping a fearsome puncher in a hell of a gunfight in front of an intimidating crowd, thus proving his mettle and his standing as a Mexican great.
+It also represented Chucho’s peak: after failing in two previous attempts to capture bantamweight gold, he finally earned the title by stopping a fearsome puncher in one hell of a battle, thus proving his mettle and his standing as a Mexican great.

-1. Erik Morales SD 12 Marco Antonio Barrera – February 19, 2000: As far as All-Mexican fights are concerned, fans never had it better.
+1. Erik Morales SD 12 Marco Antonio Barrera – February 19, 2000: As far as all-Mexican fights are concerned, fans never had it better.
 At Las Vegas’ Mandalay Bay, two fierce, all-action warriors met in a super bantamweight unification grudge match that ushered in the era of the Fabulous Four.
 Morales brought an undefeated record, as well as impressive wins over Daniel Zaragoza, Wayne McCullough and the same Junior Jones who had twice bested Barrera.
-The “Baby-Faced Assassin”, notwithstanding his losses to Jones, wanted to prove he was every bit as good as the younger Morales; bookies begged to differ, some of them going as far as labeling him a 5-to-1 underdog in his first meeting with “El Terrible”.
+The “Baby-Faced Assassin”, notwithstanding his losses to Jones, wanted to prove he was every bit as good as the younger Morales; bookies begged to differ, some of them going as far as labeling him a 5-to-1 underdog in his first meeting with “El Terrible.”

 Needless to say, Barrera vs Morales I more than lived up to its considerable hype, offering rancor-fuelled action from the opening bell and changes in momentum in practically every round.
 The violence reached an apex in a savage fifth stanza that earned Round of the Year honors.
 Controversy also arose, with Barrera earning a dubious knockdown in a dramatic final round.
 In the end, close scorecards awarded a split decision to “El Terrible” when most observers believed Barrera more deserving.
-The first Barrera vs Morales confrontation is a true boxing classic counted by many among the most vicious ever fought. –Rafael Garcia
+The first Barrera vs Morales confrontation is a true boxing classic counted by many among the most vicious prizefights ever fought. –Rafael Garcia